 Landscape Architects lead, educate, and participate in the careful stewardship, wise planning, and artful design of our built and natural environments.The Landscape Architecture curriculum is a four-year professional program.

 The Bachelor of Landscape Architecture (BLA) degree is accredited by the Landscape Architecture Accreditation Board (LAAB) (www.asla.org/accreditationlaab.aspx#About_LAAB).
-The BLA degree meets the academic requirements for licensure.
+The BLA degree meets the academic requirements for licensure in all fifty states.
 LAAB standards require that first-professional degree curricula must include the core knowledge skills and applications of landscape architecture: landscape architectural history, philosophy, theory, values, ethics, practice, planning, design, implementation, and management.
 The program is a site-based design discipline that also deals with regional and larger-scale environmental/social issues.
 The curriculum, centered on a studio-based design curriculum, integrates ecological and social factors into the design and planning process.
 Students take a series of lecture and studio design courses, beginning with an introduction to landscape design principles in the first year and culminating in an advanced research and studio design project in the graduating year.
 Courses include Site Analysis and Ecological Principles, Site Design Studio, Urban Design Studio, and Professional Practice, among others.
 Digital design studios allow the integration of computer-aided design, GIS, and other analytical and communication tools with fundamental design and drawing skills.

 Landscape architects are licensed professionals who analyze, plan, design, manage, and preserve the built and natural environments.
 The work we do has a significant impact on the health of our communities and our quality of life.
 In landscape architecture, you will learn how to solve problems in the natural and built environments, lead design teams that include scientists, planners, engineers and architects, and communicate with real clients, contractors, and municipal agency personnel.
 You will learn the creative skills of problem solving and design, and the technical skills needed to write contracts and build the ideas you put on paper.
 You will master 3D visualization software and other advanced digital technologies used to gather data, design, and construct major civil projects.
 Core competencies include design processes and methods, natural and cultural systems analysis, communication (written/oral/visual), technical building materials and site engineering, computer applications, professional practice, and research methods for design.